RodyHuang/chess-engine-simulator/README.md

 # chess-engine-simulator
 This project implements a complete C++ chess engine capable of loading game states from FEN strings, handling legal piece movements, validating inputs, and identifying game-end states such as checkmate and stalemate.
-Designed for a university coursework, it emphasizes object-oriented principles, modular class structure, and robust input validation.